essentialblend/SimpleRasterizerCPP/README.md

 # SimpleRasterizerCPP
-A simple bare-bones triangle rasterizer in C++ using SDL.
+A simple bare-bones triangle rasterizer in C++ using SDL created for one of my CG courseworks.

 Currently: